PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Preliminaries

 \subsection{The XOR Mechanism}

-For completeness, we revisit the definition and privacy guarantee of the XOR mechanism \cite{ji2021differentially}. \begin{mydef}[XOR Mechanism] Given a binary- and matrix-valued query $\eta_x$, which maps a dataset to a binary matrix, i.e.,\\ $\eta_x: D \rightarrow \{0,1\}^{N\times P}$, the XOR mechanism is defined as
+Since we utilize an improved version of it, we also revisit the definition and privacy guarantee of the XOR mechanism proposed in \cite{ji2021differentially}. \begin{mydef}[XOR Mechanism] Given a binary- and matrix-valued query $\eta_x$ mapping a dataset to a binary matrix, i.e., $\eta_x: D \rightarrow \{0,1\}^{n\times p}$, the XOR mechanism is defined as